Fundraising and Charitable work

 Throughout the year we hold various events to help raise money both for the school and other worthy causes, such as Wear it Pink Day, Children in Need, Read to Feed and Red Nose Day.
 We also have a long-standing relationship with Mettupalayam, an Indian village, with current and past staff having visited India to see the result of our work.
 We have also had visitors from the village visit Bedale.

 The school council discussed four charities they would like to support.
 The rest of the school voted on which we will support this term, with the RSPCA winning the vote.
+Our Autumn scarecrow event recently raised money for the RSPCA through selling cakes and biscuits at stalls after school.

 Send a Cow